firedrakeproject/libsupermesh/README.md

 make doc
 ```

+The manual can then be found in build/doc/manual.pdf.

 ## License ##

 libsupermesh is available under the [GNU Lesser General Public License version 2.1](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html).
 See COPYING for complete copyright information.